Privacy Policy

 - Audio/voice data: when your child uses speech features (such as read-aloud practice or pronunciation feedback), their voice is captured by the device microphone and streamed to our speech-processing provider (Microsoft Azure Speech Services) for real-time analysis.
 We do not store, save, or retain any audio recordings of your child’s voice.
 Audio is processed transiently — once the service returns results (such as word accuracy scores or recognised text), the audio data is discarded immediately.
 Only derived, non-audio results are kept (for example, pronunciation accuracy scores and word-level error classifications).
 See Section 12 for full details on how our speech provider handles data.

 - AI-generated content: to create personalised stories, illustrations, and reading activities, we send limited child profile information (such as approximate age, interests, and character/place descriptions) to our AI content-generation providers (Anthropic and OpenAI).
-Real names are never sent to Anthropic or OpenAI.
-Before any prompt reaches the AI content generator, all names are replaced with privacy aliases (fictional stand-in names).
-The AI-generated story text is then re-tokenised so that the stored version contains only opaque entity tokens, and real names are inserted back only at display time on your device.
+A child’s name and chosen character names are never sent to Anthropic or OpenAI.
+Before any prompt reaches the AI content generator, those names are replaced with privacy aliases (fictional stand-in names).
+The AI-generated story text is then re-tokenised so that the stored version contains only opaque entity tokens, and real names are inserted back only within your authenticated session.
+Free-text you write yourself is sent as entered (see Section 9b).
 For text-to-speech and pronunciation assessment, the child’s first name may appear in text sent to Microsoft Azure Speech Services so that stories are read aloud naturally and reading accuracy can be assessed correctly.
 Microsoft does not store this data after processing (see Section 12a).
 See Sections 9 and 12 for full details.

 - Technical data: device and browser type, OS, language, and time zone for core functionality.
-We do not use analytics trackers or collect IP addresses for profiling.
+We do not use analytics trackers.
+IP addresses are SHA-256 hashed for security audit purposes only and are never stored in plaintext or used for profiling (see Section 9d).

 - Support communications: messages and contact details when you reach out to us.